-The answer, as with many things marijuana related, is complicated.
-Cannabis comes in many different forms, including the following:
+Cannabis comes in many different forms, from pure flower to processed products, including the following:

 What Affects a Product’s Shelf Life?

 The sell-by and use-by dates on the labels of foods and medications give buyers a sense of how long a product is likely to stay fresh and deliver its promised content.
 But it’s not always clear what happens if someone uses a product after these dates.
-These are just some of the things the expiration dates safeguard against:
+Here are some of the things product expiration dates safeguard against:

 - Products may not taste as good as the fresh version.